 Joel Silverman’s Special Needs Dog Trainer Program – This dog training program is designed to empower high functioning special needs individuals with autism or Down syndrome aged 16 and up.
-This program is ideal for who love dogs and have a desire to train them, and provides students with the knowledge and understanding of dog training using positive reinforcement techniques.
+This program is ideal for people who love dogs and have a desire to train them, and provides them with the knowledge and understanding of dog training using positive reinforcement techniques.
 Most importantly, the skills developed through this program can be shared with friends and family.
 Additionally, these techniques can pave the way for high functioning special needs students to pursue a paid career in dog training if they wish to continue in this field.
-By starting in the state of Nevada and identifying candidates with these qualities, our goal is to build a strong team of special needs dog trainers working at dog training facilities, dog day care businesses, and humane societies within the state.
-Once these trainers have a solid foundation, the next step is to take these individuals with us as we teach other special needs throughout the nation.
+By identifying candidates with these qualities, our goal is to build a strong team of special needs dog trainers working at dog training facilities, dog day care businesses, and humane societies within the state.
+Once these trainers have a solid foundation, the next step is to have some of these individuals from the state of Nevada, help teach other special needs throughout the nation.

 DAY 3 – Wichita, Kansas – As the dog begins to learn, we can now start to create distance between the dog and the elevated area.
 By doing this, we not start to teach distance and control, but this also allows us to teach the “sit”, “stay”, and “place” at the same time.